shashwatkathuria/Garage-StopLight-Project/README.md

 # Garage-StopLight-Project (Using Raspberry Pi Model 3B)
 -----------------------------
-## Instructions to run the program
+## INSTRUCTIONS TO RUN THE PROGRAM
 -----------------------------

       python3 GarageStopLight.py